-MEESO work package 1 will in cooperation with work package 8 provide a Data Management Plan, which is a living document with continuous updating throughout the project duration.
-The detailed data management plan, outlining the research data generation, collection and sharing standards will be developed within the first months of the project, as part of the Engagement Strategy, which will account for all relevant Intellectual Property Right (IPR) issues as specified in the Consortium Agreement (CA).
-MEESO will build on and make use of existing resources as for example the UK's Digital Curation Centre's online guidance and tools for data management planning.
+MEESO work package 1 - in cooperation with work package 8 - provide a Data Management Plan, which is a living document with continuous updating throughout the project duration.
+The detailed data management plan, outlining the research data generation, collection and sharing standards is developed within the first months of the project, as part of the Engagement Strategy, which account for all relevant Intellectual Property Right (IPR) issues as specified in the Consortium Agreement (CA).
+MEESO build on and make use of existing resources as for example the UK's Digital Curation Centre's online guidance and tools for data management planning.

-This plan will provide guidance on and promote efficient data management through existing data platforms to secure optimal storage, long term use, standardized designs and formats, as well as public availability of historic/new data including Data Journalism Communities for "data mining".
-This will include advice on appropriate links to data sets with standardized design and format for ICES and STECF and OECD data centres as well as to EMODNET, COPERNICUS and similar relevant data platforms (Fig. 13).
+This plan provides guidance on and promote efficient data management through existing data platforms to secure optimal storage, long term use, standardized designs and formats, as well as public availability of historic/new data including Data Journalism Communities for "data mining".
+This includes advice on appropriate links to data sets with standardized design and format for ICES and EU STECF and OECD data centers as well as to EMODNET, COPERNICUS and similar relevant data platforms (Fig. 13).
 This also includes providing information from and connecting to other existing data platforms such as Global Fishing Watch (fishing effort maps) and other relevant stakeholder platforms.

-This will also include an e-learning training course or webinar under WP1 conducted as a cooperation between WP1 and WP8 on data portals/database design/database hosting according to needs.
-The Data Management Plan developed will ensure long-term availability of project data and results.
+This also include an e-learning training course or webinar under WP1 conducted as a cooperation between WP1 and WP8 on data portals/database design/database hosting according to needs (see Section 5 5 Training Courses above).
+The Data Management Plan developed ensures long-term availability of project data and results.

-Establishment of new data including biological data, fisheries data, and socioeconomic data for which the major part will be made publicly available with standardized design and format according to the ICES and STECF data centres.
-This will be accomplished through a catalogue and existing platforms for efficient data guidance, management and standardization.
+Establishment of new data including biological data, fisheries data, and socioeconomic data for which the major part will be made publicly available with standardized design and format according to the ICES and EU STECF data centers.
+This is accomplished through a catalogue and existing platforms for efficient data guidance, management and standardization.